 Valerie Mosley created Valmo Ventures to advise and invest in companies that add value both to investors and society.
 She currently serves on the board of Eaton Vance’s family of mutual funds, Dynex, a NYSE mortgage REIT, and Progress Investment Management Company, a privately held Fund of Funds.
-She advises Auditchain, the first decentralized, continuous audit and reporting protocol ecosystem, and serves on New York State’s Common Retirement Pension Fund Investment Advisory Committee and the UAW Retiree Medical Benefits Trust’s Investment Risk Advisory Committee.
+She serves on New York State’s Common Retirement Pension Fund Investment Advisory Committee and the UAW Retiree Medical Benefits Trust’s Investment Risk Advisory Committee.

 Valerie was Senior Vice President, Partner, Portfolio Manager and Investment Strategist at Wellington Management Company, LLP, a $900 billion global money management firm.
 During her 20-year tenure at the firm, Valerie directly managed billions for clients.
 Valerie also chaired the firm’s Industry Strategy Group, comprised of thought leaders from across the firm charged with taking a long-term perspective to identify headwinds and tailwinds impacting industries.
 As a member of several investment strategy groups, Valerie helped established investment parameters to which team portfolio managers adhered.